aorborc/swiggy-vendor-chatbot/README.md

 npm run dev
 ```

+**Important Notes**:
-**Note**: The frontend is configured to connect to the backend at `http://localhost:8000`.
+- The frontend is configured to connect to the backend at `http://localhost:8000`.
 Make sure the backend is running before starting the frontend.
+- This project uses **Tailwind CSS v3.4.0** with PostCSS.
+The `postcss.config.js` file is required for Tailwind to work properly.
+- If you encounter styling issues, ensure `tailwindcss@3.4.0` is installed (not v4.x).

 ### Zoho MCP Server